 Don: My mentor's name was Paul Laser and he was a German anthropologist.
 So I had to learn German as an undergraduate so I could talk to him.
 He spoke perfect English but it was wonderful to speak to him in his native language and he lived to see my discovery of Lucy.
 I brought it to him and showed him the actual skeleton and he lived until the late1980s, so he saw a great deal of my career.
 And it was very rewarding for him to see that all the mentoring he had done had produced something as wonderful as the fossils I found.

 Dr. Biology: You've talked a lot about Africa.
 It's like the place to be at least for the paleoanthropologist, but do you have to go to Africa to do that or are there other places in the world that are hot spots as well?

 Don: Well certainly Africa is where the earliest humans appeared.
 It's where the earliest upright walkers appeared, it's where the oldest stone tools...about 2.6 million have been found.
 Its where we develop bodies like we have today, modern proportions.
 It's where the brain first grew big, and it's where we evolved as Homo sapiens, as supposedly thinking men.
 And we moved out of Africa in our present form probably 50 to 60 thousand years ago and that is an event that is not thoroughly understood.

-New discovers are being made particularly in the middle east but also in the far east as well as Europe and one can study in Europe, in the middle east, south east Asia.
+New discoveries are being made particularly in the middle east but also in the far east as well as Europe and one can study in Europe, in the middle east, south east Asia.

-So, there are a number of other places and of course if you're interested in much more recent events, an intriguing question that anthropologist and Archeologist talk about and debate is when did people first get into North America.
+So, there are a number of other places and of course, if you're interested in much more recent events, an intriguing question that anthropologists and archeologists talk about and debate is "When did people first get into North America?".
 And we think that's probably around 18 thousand years and maybe as much as 25 thousand years ago.
 But there's still a great deal that can be done right here in the United States.

 Dr. Biology: Well Don thank you very much for visiting with me.